Germany: Prosecutors investigate soldier over video threat | DW | 03.01.2022

 The man is being investigated for possibly inciting the public to commit a crime.

 "A video of a supposed soldier, which has been shared here a lot, is currently circulating online," the German Defense Ministry wrote on Twitter last week.
 "It contains threats against the rule of law that are unacceptable.
-The consequences are already being examined," it added.
+The consequences are already being examined."

 In the one-minute clip, the man appears to be dressed in a Bundeswehr uniform and gives what he claims to be his surname and rank.

-He then warns the German state that it has until "tomorrow at 4 p.m." to revoke these rules, without specifying which day or exactly what actions he will take.
+He then warns the German state that it has until "tomorrow at 4 p.m." to revoke these rules, without specifying which day he means or exactly what actions he will take.

 Numerous reports of far-right extremists within the German armed forces have emerged in recent years, leading to dismissals and even prosecutions.